ivy-llc/ivy/docs/partial_source/deep_dive/10_docstrings.rst

         an array containing the tangent of each element in ``x``.
 The return must have a floating-point data type determined by :ref:`type-promotion`.

-    This method conforms to the `Array API Standard
+    This function conforms to the `Array API Standard
     <https://data-apis.org/array-api/latest/>`_.
 This docstring is an extension of the
     `docstring <https://data-apis.org/array-api/latest/API_specification/generated/signatures.elementwise_functions.tan.html>`_
     in the standard.